 LEGAL: AFTER THE 2012 SPRING SEMESTER, KVHS WILL NO LONGER OFFER ONLINE COURSES.
 INSTEAD, KDE WILL PROVIDE A COMPREHENSIVE LIST OF DIGITAL LEARNING PROVIDERS FROM WHICH LOCAL DISTRICTS MAY CHOOSE, INCLUDING BAVEL, JEFFERSON COUNTY E-SCHOOL, AND KET.
 HOWEVER, IT IS ULTIMATELY UP TO THE DISTRICT TO DETERMINE WHICH ONLINE COURSES IT WILL RECOGNIZE FOR CREDIT TOWARD GRADUATION.
 ALSO, WITH THE ADVENT OF ONLINE LEARNING OPTIONS, WE RECOMMEND OMITTING REFERENCES TO CORRESPONDENCE COURSES.

 FINANCIAL IMPLICATIONS: NONE ANTICIPATED

+Draft 5/23/12

-CURRICULUM AND INSTRUCTION EX08.1131
+CURRICULUM AND INSTRUCTION DV08.1131

 Alternative Credit Options

 In addition to regular classroom-based instruction, students may earn credit through the following means.

 Alternative Courses